NEW AND IMPROVED

 “The passes are on the chair over….hey someone stole my chair.
 Did you see anyone with a blue chair with two badges on it?”

-These excuses work, but now you have to spend the next two weeks at the beach wearing a fake beard and a long haired toupee.
+These excuses work, but now you have to spend the next two weeks at the beach disguised with a fake beard and a long haired toupee.

 I guess when you pay several thousand dollars to come to the beach you should spend the extra $60 a person to enjoy the beach guilt free.
 The problem is I save all year for a beach house and I always forget to account for the beach passes.